 We found that module-4, module-11, and module-12 were day-peaking modules, whereas module-1 and module-7 were night-peaking modules.

-Using the same approach as above, we can identify the ant modules that underlie behavioral plasticity, as well as the modules that are affected during Ophiocordyceps-induced behavioral manipulation.
+Using the same approach as above, we can identify the ant modules that putatively underlie behavioral plasticity, as well as the modules that are affected during Ophiocordyceps-induced behavioral manipulation.